‘I have never been fitter’: eventer fights back after life-threatening heart condition - Horse & Hound

 After heart surgery at Coventry hospital she was in a coma for five weeks.

-The ventilator pipe damaged her airwaves and she later lost her voice and had breathing problems.
+The ventilator pipe damaged her airways and she later lost her voice and had breathing problems.

-Multiple operations followed to keep the trachea open but it was only with the help of Guri Sandhu, a pioneering airway surgeon was she able to breath unaided again.
+Multiple operations followed to keep the trachea open but it was only with the help of Guri Sandhu, a pioneering airway surgeon, that was she able to breathe unaided again.

 “The hardest bit in the whole process was when the doctors said you are doing to die because you’ve had too much anaesthetic, the airways are blocked and the heart might bleed to death,” said Mrs Siddle.